aws/copilot-cli/site/content/docs/developing/publish-subscribe.en.md

 To subscribe to an existing SNS topic with a worker service, you'll need to edit the worker service's manifest.
 Using the [`subscribe`](../manifest/worker-service/#subscribe) field in the manifest, you can define subscriptions to existing SNS topics exposed by other services in your environment.
-In this example, we'll use the `orders` topic which the `api` service from the last section exposed.
+In this example, we'll use the `ordersTopic` topic which the `api` service from the last section exposed.
 We'll also customize the worker service's queue to enable a dead-letter queue.
 The `tries` field tells SQS how many times to try redelivering a failed message before sending it to the DLQ for further inspection.